 BUT I have to admit that Alice Through the Looking Glass is best suited for the family especially the younger ones.
-Also, after watching Alice in Wonderland a couple of times I honestly did not feel the need of a sequel.
+Also, after watching Alice in Wonderland a couple of times I honestly did not feel the need for a sequel.
 I just gave it a chance in case they presented something more interesting than the previous.
 Unfortunately, I didn’t see anything new and it was quite predictable.

-Tim Burton’s Alice in Wonderland may have been a box office hit and it is quite tempting to produce a follow up; however, it’s not always a good idea.
+Tim Burton’s Alice in Wonderland may have been a box office hit and it is quite tempting to produce a follow-up; however, it’s not always a good idea.
 In this case, the first film already gave THE ENDING and that should be it.

 Don’t let my thoughts get you down.
 If you haven’t seen Alice Through the Looking Glass, go watch it now.
 It’s the perfect film for the whole family especially for people who love fantasy and adventure.